Global homotopy theory via partially lax limits: Promonoidal infty -categories and Day convolution

 \begin{remark} One should be careful to note that, if the underlying $\infty$-category $\CO$ of $\CO^\otimes$ is not contractible, then the underlying $\infty$-category of $\Fun_\CO(\CC^\otimes,\CD^\otimes)^{Day}$ is not the same as the $\infty$-category of functors over $\CO$.
 Rather, it is a fibration over $\CO$ whose global sections are $\Fun_{/\CO}(\CC,\CD)$.
 Compare also with the previous construction. \end{remark}

 We would like to have a formula for the multimapping spaces for the Day convolution.
 We will achieve this in Lemma~\ref{lem:mapping-spaces-Day-convolution} below.
 In preparation for this result, we compute the mapping spaces in a pushforward.
-Before we do this let us recall a piece of notation.
+To state the result we recall the definition of twisted arrow $\infty$-categories, and the notion of coends.